luke-landry/CEG3156-VHDL/README.md

-Repository of reusable VDHL designs for CEG3156.
+Repository of reusable VHDL designs for CEG3156.